Agent Settings

 For a deeper explanation of the permission model, defense in depth, and how permissions are translated to OpenClaw configuration, see Agent Permissions.

-Section titled “Access tab”The Access tab controls which users can see and use an agent.
+Section titled “Access tab ”The Access tab controls which users can see and use an agent.
 Without an enterprise license, this tab shows an upgrade prompt.
+See Groups for details on creating and managing groups.

 Visibility modes